denisraslov/snappify/README.md

 It will create a directory called `__tests__` inside the current folder.

 Inside that directory, it will generate the files with snapshot-based tests for every of the components from the files that matched to `components/**/*.js` pattern.

+## Folders structure
 The structure of the included folders with tests will be the same as the structure of the folders with components.
 The names of the files with tests will be the same as the names of the files with the components.

 For example, if you have this structure of folders:
 ```